 Test and study 1-3 month’s worth of email campaigns and see which ones had the highest engagement.
 From there, it’s a matter of tweaking and iterating for maximum effectiveness.

-Troubleshooting and improving your email marketing can really pay off in the long run.
+Troubleshooting and improving your email marketing strategy can really pay off in the long run.
 One business boosted its click rate by 842%, getting more leads and sales as a result.

 Here at Keyhole Marketing, we’re always looking for new ways to get in touch and share ways in which email marketing has become one of the best ways to engage with those around us.
 For more information, click below.